bilgeonceken/appprac/README.md

 email   : kambafca@yopmail.com
 password: password

-####Important:
+#### Important:
-when you try something with models and database does not work, you might want to
+When you try something with models and database does not work, you might want to
 delete everything on the database and restart the app. to do that:

 ```